 This relevant and engaging curriculum centres around a challenging Big Idea, which is a conceptual statement, and offers a blend of individual and shared learning experiences, following the natural progression of the learning routines established during Primary School with the IPC.

-Each unit starts with an Entry Point, an exciting and memorable event introducing the Big Idea and encouraging students to think about the learning that is to follow.
-During the course of each unit, students have the opportunity to research, record and reflect regularly on their learning.
+Each unit starts with an Entry Point, an exciting and memorable event introducing the Big Idea and encouraging learners to think about the learning that is to follow.
+During the course of each unit, learners have the opportunity to research, record and reflect regularly on their learning.
 They are also given opportunities to build on previously acquired knowledge through Knowledge Harvests and to develop their skills through formative assessment tasks called Assessment to Improve Learning.
-At the end of each unit, called the Exit Point, students work individually or in small groups to create and present a media project that reflects their understanding of the ways their subject learning links to the Big Idea.
-The Outer Action Circle or the grey ring around the outside is there to remind and encourage students that action can be taken at any point of the learning journey.
-Students recognize that they can be agents of change in the school, local, and global communities in which they belong.
+At the end of each unit, called the Exit Point, learners work individually or in small groups to create and present a media project that reflects their understanding of the ways their subject learning links to the Big Idea.
+The Action Circle or the grey ring around the outside is there to remind and encourage learners that action can be taken at any point of the learning journey.
+Learners recognize that they can be agents of change in the school, local, and global communities in which they belong.

 At Futuraskolan International School of Stockholm, we explore 5 different units of learning across each Middle School grade during the course of our academic year.
-Students link the learning in their different subjects through the Big Idea.
+Learners connect the learning in their different subjects through the Big Idea.

 The design of the IMYC offers a holistic approach to learning through three types of learning goals: subject, personal, and international.
-Moreover, it promotes the development of knowledge, skills, and understanding, which are acquired differently, and are therefore planned for, taught, and assessed differently.
+It promotes the development of knowledge, skills, and understanding, which are acquired differently, and are therefore planned for, taught, and assessed differently.

-- Knowledge – ‘Know that’; knowledge is seen as factual information that can be memorised and is assessed through tests, exams, quizzes, posters, exercises for which points/letter grades are awarded.
+- Knowledge – ‘Know that’; knowledge is seen as factual information that can be memorised and is assessed through tests, exams, quizzes, posters, exercises, for which points or letter grades are awarded.

-- Understanding – ‘Develop an understanding that’; grasping of conceptual ideas, making personal meaning; understanding is expressed through journaling, discussions, exit points, etc.
+- Understanding – ‘Develop an understanding that’; grasping conceptual ideas, making personal meaning and identifying connections between school, home, and the world.
+Understanding is expressed through journaling, discussions, Exit Points, etc.

-All of our students are expected to complete a year-long ‘Discovery Project’ which is the culminating project of our students’ Middle School experience.
-The Discovery Project is independent project work based on the student’s interests and talents, resulting in a product or outcome presented at the end of their Grade 9 year.
-Through these efforts our students strengthen their abilities in research, reflection, personal engagement, creativity and project management, and better prepare themselves to be motivated independent learners in high school.
+Grade 9 is a high school preparatory year, during which our learners build on the knowledge, skills, and understanding acquired during their IMYC years and have further opportunities to take action, innovate, and be challenged.
+Our Grade 9 learners also complete a year-long ‘Discovery Project’ which is the culminating project of their Middle School experience.
+The Discovery Project is independent project work based on the learners’ interests and talents, resulting in a product or outcome presented at the end of their Grade 9 year.
+Through these efforts our learners strengthen their abilities in research, reflection, personal engagement, creativity and project management, and better prepare themselves to be motivated independent learners in high school.